hikerguy1900/circuit_playground_light_show/README.md

 ```

 ### Step
-Click on the + sign at the bottom of your if block once.
+Click on the + sign at the bottom of your if block twice.
 Put a ``||logic.0 = 0||`` in the new "else if" statement.
 Then replace the left 0 with ``||variables.button_count||``.
-Replace all of the 0 with 2.
+Replace the 0 with 2.
 ```blocks
 forever(function () {
     if (button_count == 1) {